Change Password

 First Phase: Fast Modularity Optimization

-Unlike the first phase of the Louvain algorithm, which keeps visiting all nodes in the graph until no node movements can increase the modularity; the Leiden algorithm takes a more efficient approach, it only visits all nodes once, afterwards it visits only nodes whose neighborhood has changed.
-To do that, the Leiden algorithm maintains a queue and initializes it by adding all nodes in the graph in a random order.
+In the first phase of Louvain, it keeps visiting all nodes in the graph until no node movements can increase the modularity.
+The Leiden algorithm takes a more efficient approach.
+It only visits all nodes once, afterwards it only visits nodes whose neighborhood has changed.

 Second Phase: Refinement